-Table 2 Additional Council Evaluation Factors Neutral Does Not Meet Criteria Findings on the Columbia Environmental Application 6.
-The ability for a significant number of small independent haulers to compete in this region and ensure their competitiveness in the everincreasing vertically integrated system. x The applicant has indicated that the proposed facility would benefit nearby affiliated haulers with transportation saving, and some tip fee savings.
+Table 2 Additional Council Evaluation Factors.
+Meets Criteria Neutral Does Not Meet Criteria Findings on the Columbia Environmental Application 6.
+The ability for a significant number of small independent haulers to compete in this region and ensure their competitiveness in the ever- increasing vertically integrated system.
+X The applicant has indicated that the proposed facility would benefit nearby affiliated haulers with transportation saving, and some tip fee savings.
 Further, haulers that are shareholders in the company would benefit from company profits.
 Therefore, the proposed local transfer station would help the small independent haulers affiliated with Columbia Environmental to compete and remain competitive in a vertically integrated system.
-7. An innovative approach to increasing recycling through enhanced mechanization and by going after the significant amount of recyclable materials mingled in with multi-family wet waste. ation ired the More information is required from the applicant on its proposed mechanized recovery system (type of system, performance of system with similar waste streams, projected recovery rates, the types of materials that will be recovered, timeframe for installation of mechanized system).
+7. An innovative approach to increasing recycling through enhanced mechanization and by going after the significant amount of recyclable materials mingled in with multi-family wet waste.
+More Information is required from the applicant More information is required from the applicant on its proposed mechanized recovery system (type of system, performance of system with similar waste streams, projected recovery rates, the types of materials that will be recovered, timeframe for installation of mechanized system).
 8. A significant reduction in truck VMT given Columbia Environmental's proximity to their customers.
-More information is required from the applicant More information is required from the applicant.
-The applicant has provided estimates for travel time savings rather the VMT savings.
+More Information is required from the applicant More information is required from the applicant.
+The applicant has provided estimates for travel time savings rather than VMT savings.
 For example, the applicant should provide and compare baseline hauler VMT without the proposed facility to proposed hauler VMT with the proposed facility (there must be separate estimates for wet and dry wastes).
-9. Potential cost savings to ratepayers on the east side. x The applicant has indicated that users of the facility will realize savings, and some of the savings may also be realized by residential ratepayers, who could experience lower rates as determined by local government rate setters.
+9. Potential cost savings to ratepayers on the east side.
+X The applicant has indicated that users of the facility will realize savings, and some of the savings may also be realized by residential ratepayers, who could experience lower rates as determined by local government rate setters.
 Savings on residential routes are passed through to customers as a consequence of the local government rate-setting process.
 10. Would provide a second transfer station in a wasteshed that currently generates about 130,000 tons a year.
 X Metro has designated six transfer station service areas (wastesheds) based on distance.
 The estimated annual wet waste service area tonnages and the facility tonnage caps are: Local Transfer Station Service Areas Pride Recycling = 167,000 tons (65,000 ton cap).
 Troutdale Transfer Station = 131,00 tons (68,250 ton cap).
 Willamette Resources (WRI) = 19,000 tons (68,250 ton cap).
 Regional Transfer Station Service Areas Forest Grove=52,000 tons (No cap.
 Accepted about 105,000 tons wet waste in 2004).
 Metro Central = 353,000 tons (no cap, accepted about 395,000 tons wet waste in 2004).
-Metro South = 160,000 tons (no cap; accepted about 172,000 tons in 2004).

-S:\REM\metzlerb\Columbia Environmental\2004\Evaluation Factors Summary Table2005.doc
+S:\REM\metzlerb\Columbia Environmental_2004\Evaluation Factors Summary Table2005.doc

-R.E.M.
-DEPT. 05 FEB 22 PM 4: 16
+METRO R.E.M.
+DEPT. 05 FEB 22 PH 4: 16